 It's not safe, Norton VPN will always be blocked Netflix United States, or will always be open via Canada, for boats Netflix and Norton can make changes.
 Netflix can e.g. unblock the US IP address or start blocking the Canadian.
 Conversely, Norton may get new IP addresses that are not blocked, so things can / will change over time.

 It worked fine to stream from DR.dk if I was connected to the server in Denmark, so immediately the service can be used to watch Danish TV from abroad.
 At least to see DR.

 A possible weak link in the chain when using VPN, is DNS leaks.
 It goes without saying that, despite the fact that I use VPN, my ISP records which URLs I visit.
 This does not mean that downloads, etc. are registered, but that you just visited a given URL (eg www.tv2.dk).

-Some VPNservices protect against this type of leakage by using its own DNS or ensuring that DNS queries are made through VPN but this is not immediately the case for Norton Secure VPN, for a test showed that my own ISP's DNS was used.
+Some VPNservices protect against this type of leakage by using its own DNS or ensuring that DNS queries are made through VPN server, but this is not immediately the case Norton Secure VPN, for a test showed that my own ISP's DNS was used.

 The simple user interface, good speed and servers in Denmark pull up in the overall assessment of Norton Secure VPN, but it pulls down that the P2P / torrents are locked, that there is no killswitch built in and that there is a DNS leak.
 Furthermore, the range of servers is quite thin, which also pulls down.

 $ 6.67 / month